simul/simul.github.io/changelist.md

 Tue 14 Jan : Fix for OpenGL, Add half4 support to SFX for OpenGL only.
 Mon 13 Jan : Fix for DX12 and Vulkan.
 OpenGL is WIP.
 Mon 13 Jan : Using the view position, instead of just height. simul::vulkan::DeviceManagerInternal store the VkPhysicalDeviceFeatures, queried from the gpu. vkCreateDevice queries against the stored VkPhysicalDeviceFeatures for compatibility. simul::vulkan::Texture::IsValid() check for a valid object handle as well.
-Sat 11 Jan : Remove xmlParser, stampver, and ATLServer from External.

 <hr>